Hatch-22 - Simple Ship Doors

 - Are fully paintable

-- Blend naturally into vanilla ship aesthetics
+- Blend naturally into vanilla aesthetics

 Why use Hatch-22?